ataqi23/rmat/README.md

 ## The 'RMAT' package

+(NOTICE: This package is readily developing.
+Syntax is constantly being optimized and renaming is frequent.)

 The RMAT package is developed for simulating various classes of common random matrices and their ensembles.
 Its primary functionality includes:

 - Simulating various random matrices